Skip to content

 How many websites are there in the US?

-It’s difficult to know how many websites there are in the US as it depends on how you determine the location of a website.
+It’s difficult to know how many websites there are in the US, as it depends on how you determine a website’s location.

 Websites aren’t technically located in any country—they exist virtually and don’t have a tangible, physical presence.
 But they can be hosted and managed in specific countries.